luukvanderduim/tow/README.md

     Even though we have greatly improved event handling speed, events can still be missed (at-spi2 may decide to drop events) and we may have 'false positive' caret-moved events - these may cause unwanted behavior.

-    The 'interval' mode may get its own worker thread to do interval accounting and moving.
+    Tow may get its own worker thread to do the moving while the main thread does the acquisition and accounting.
-    Currently [2019-04-08] we move at the event that came later than the duration of the set interval.
+    Currently [2019-04-08] we move at the first event that comes after the the set interval duration.
     The current implementation makes the interval duration less meaningful.

     Detect and 'play nice' with policy kit.
     Which may be as simple as prefixing with pk-exec?

+### Caveats / bugs

+    [2019-04-16] Until we have a worker thread, slide times must be smaller than move (acquisition) times.

+    [2019-04-16] Until tow can discern synthetic from device (mouse / pad / other) moves, inbetween moves lead to unwanted moves.

 ## Installation